ErikKalkoken/evebuddy/README.md

   - Planets: Status of PI colonies
   - Skills: Training queue, catalogue of all trained skills and what ships can be flown
   - Wallet: Wallet and Wallet Transactions
+- Combined view over all characters:
-- Overview of all your characters (e.g. wallet, skill points, location)
+  - Overview (e.g. wallet, skill points, location)
+  - Assets search: Full asset search across all your characters
+  - Show list of all planetary industry colonies
   - Wealth: Charts showing wealth distribution across all characters
-- Assets search: Full asset search across all your characters
 - Can minimize to system tray and show indicator for new mail
 - Receive desktop notifications about new communications (e.g. Structure gets attacked), mails and expired PI extractions
 - Single executable file, no installation required